Gucci heirs threaten legal action over Ridley Scott film

-ROME (AFP) - The heirs of Italian fashion house Gucci on Monday threatened to take legal action over Ridley Scott's new film House of Gucci for depicting members of the family as "hooligans".
+ROME • The heirs of Italian fashion house Gucci on Monday threatened to take legal action over British director Ridley Scott's new film House Of Gucci for depicting members of the family as "hooligans".

-The movie, which is already picking up an Oscar buzz, stars Lady Gaga as Patrizia Reggiani, who was convicted of having fashion heir Maurizio Gucci (played by Adam Driver) assassinated in the 1990s.
+The movie, which is already picking up Oscar buzz, stars singer Lady Gaga as Patrizia Reggiani, who was convicted of having her former husband, fashion heir Maurizio Gucci (played by Adam Driver), assassinated in 1995.

 The letter said the family was particularly offended by the depiction of Reggiani, "a woman definitively convicted of ordering the murder of Maurizio Gucci... as a victim".